"The idea of helping the NHS to function whilst working with computers was appealing."

 I also enjoy running with my running partners, which I believe has helped improve my communication and teamwork skills.
 Running helps me destress and maintain a healthy work-life balance.

-I would also advise someone looking to work in IT in the NHS to have an interest in computers and be able to adapt to situations whilst under a lot of pressure.
+I would advise someone looking to work in IT in the NHS to have an interest in computers and be able to adapt to situations whilst under a lot of pressure.

 The three main skills/attributes I believe that are required for this role is adaptability, teamwork and good personal time management.